Five Picks for Kid-Friendly Biking Trails

 This is a gorgeous time of year to take a family bike ride, which is even more enjoyable when you don’t have to worry (too much) about traffic and other distractions on the road.
 Here are five top-notch places to take the kids, whether they are on a trail-a-long bike, using training wheels, or biking on their own.
-For more trip ideas, as well as some smart tips, check out advice from outdoor experts and bicycling trip leaders at Great Kids, Great Outdoors.

 The Nashua River Rail Trail offers 11 miles to bike with some great views.
 The 10-foot-wide paved trail mostly follows the lines of the river and passes through the towns of Ayer, Groton, Pepperell, and Dunstable.
 The trail is built along the site of former railroad tracks that ran between Worcester and Nashua.
 Along the route, you’ll see wetlands, ponds, woods, swamps, and farms, as well as plenty of resting stops.

 The Minuteman Bikeway runs from the end of the Red Line subway in Cambridge to picturesque, small-town Bedford.
 It’s also 11 miles long, but is 12 feet wide (also paved).

 It runs through Cambridge, Arlington, Lexington, and Bedford.
 You can gain access to the bikeway at several locations, but the end points are Alewife Station in Cambridge and Depot Park in Bedford.